Armed Forces of Paraguay: Air Force

 The air force, the newest and smallest of the services, has about 1,100 personnel as of 2012.
 The Paraguayan Air Forces is organised in an Air Brigade of seven air groups and a brigade of paratroopers on battalion level.
-Almost all operating units are based in premises at Silvio Pettirossi International Airport (SGAS) in Asunción.
+Almost all operating units are based in or around the Silvio Pettirossi International Airport (SGAS) in Asunción.

 The units comprising the force are: the Aerotactico group (TAG) with three fighter squadrons (numbered 1 to 3), respectively equipped with the MB-326, T-33 and EMB-312.
-The first two are in storage or operating either by withdrawal of this aircraft.
-The squadron "Moros", equipped with Tucanos, has only one squadron (3 airplanes active).
+The first two are not in operation, due to the withdrawal of their aircraft.
+The squadron "Moros", equipped with Tucanos, has only one squadrille (3 airplanes active).
 The Air Transport Group (GTA) operates aircraft of the CASA, DHC-6, and Beechcraft types.
 The Helicopter air group (HLG) has a SAR squadron, a utility squadron, and a squadron of attack craft, and is equipped with ex-Taiwanese UH-1H and Brazilian HB-350B aircraft.
-The Air Group Instruction (AFI) has materials and T-25 and T-35 aircraft.
+The Air Group Instruction (AFI) has T-25 and T-35 aircraft.
 Photogrammetric called air group (GAF) and group aviation maintenance section (SEMAER) do not have aircraft assigned.
 The Parachute Brigade operates CASA aircraft.
-Paraguayan Helicopters constantly flew the skies of Asuncion during the visit of Pope Francis in July 2015.

 Besides these groups is a command of Institutes of Education and one of regions air, this latter has nominal jurisdiction over 12 tracks and airports as six of these are considered Air Bases.

 Per Arasunu (December 2021-No. XVI), the magazine of the PAF, the current organizational structure: